by a Military Spouse

 The average age to join the army, for example, is just under 21.
 While service members gain life experience beyond that of their civilian peers, it seems extended periods of time away from home (single or married) lend little by way of accumulating good credit or knowledge of balancing finances.
-I know my husband, prior to us meeting, aimed to have as few bills as possible in an effort to keep deployments and time away training as financially hassle free as possible.
+I know my husband, prior to our meeting, aimed to have as few bills as possible in an effort to keep deployments and time away training as financially hassle-free as possible.

 That’s not a bad idea except in doing so, he curtailed the typical first-time-on-your-own crash course in finances; plus, if and when he did need a loan of any kind the interest rate was through the roof due to lack of established credit.
 Once my husband and I met, he was able to comfortably leave bills behind, since I was home to cover our bases, but a young military marriage isn’t always a benefit financially.

-According to this survey of 1200 military families, the average age of marriage is 22 (4 years below national average) and another indicates that 50% of service members are married by the age 25.
-A young marriage between two young people (who have likely received little by way of an education on personal finance) is often times a recipe for debt.
+According to this survey of 1200 military families, the average age of marriage is 22 (4 years below the national average) and another indicates that 50% of service members are married by the age 25.
+A young marriage between two young people (who have likely received little by way of education on personal finance) is oftentimes a recipe for debt.

 A young marriage does, however, have the potential to be financially fruitful (possibly no kids yet, potentially without much debt, early in a career & able to put in the time needed for advancement) so where are military families veering off track?
 Communication likely plays a key role.

-In the last 18 months my husband has been home for a total of 4 non-consecutive months.
-The last year and a half has included a deployment as well as schools and training so the ways in which we’ve been able to communicate, when possible, have varied significantly.
+In the last 18 months, my husband has been home for a total of 4 non-consecutive months.
+The last year and a half have included a deployment as well as schools and training so the ways in which we’ve been able to communicate, when possible, have varied significantly.